jamarphi/pen_engine/README.md

     Linux: ndk.dir=/home/user/Android/Sdk/ndk/20.0.5594570
     Mac: ndk.dir=/Users/user/Library/Android/sdk/ndk/20.0.5594570

-For getting this specific version of the ndk you have to install Android Studio, go to Android Studio preferences -> Appearance & Behavior -> System Settings -> Android SDK -> SDK Tools and check the version number under NDK.
+For getting this specific version of the ndk you have to install Android Studio, open pen_engine/ext/platforms/android as a project, go to Android Studio preferences -> Appearance & Behavior -> System Settings -> Android SDK -> SDK Tools and check the version number under NDK.

 Also set your java jdk path in the gradle.properties file: